thegooddocsproject/templates/base-template/about-base-template.md

 * This about-base-template captures the structure and common elements that all downstream about-xxx-templates should follow.
 * It provides guidance for both template authors as well as document authors.
-* "Template author and template reviewer tips” should be removed from the final about-{doctype}-template.md.
+* "Template author tips” should be removed from the final about-{doctype}-template.md.
 Other tips should remain.
 * adjust other tips to align with the doctype you are writing for.

 }